Parameter tuning and model selection in optimal transport with semi-dual Brenier formulation: Numerical experiments

-The results are reported on Table \ref{tab:da_xp}.
-We denote by $i_0$ the index of the potential that minimizes the empirical semi-dual criterion and by $i_1$ the potential that achieves the highest accuracy.
+The results are reported on Table \ref{tab:da_xp} where only (A) and (W) are used as sources, the rest of the results are reported in Appendix and exhibit a similar pattern.
+We denote by $i_0$ the index of the potential minimizing the empirical semi-dual criterion and by $i_1$ the potential achieving the highest accuracy.
 The numerator between bracket corresponds to the rank of the selected potential with respect to the accuracy obtained when the classifier is learned on $(\nabla f(X_s), Y_s)$; the closer to $1$, the better and in particular, rank$(f_{i_1})=1$.
-We observe that the accuracy of the potential selected by the semi-dual is quite random.
-Worse, the potential that has the lowest accuracy is regularly selected by the semi-dual, even in the case of the SSNB model for which the Brenier criterion indicates very reliably the quality of the transport map.
-Hence we conclude that for DA, the best mapping for label transfer is not an optimal transport map, at least among our models.
+We observe that the potential having the lowest accuracy is regularly selected by the semi-dual, even in the case of the SSNB model for which the semi-dual indicates very reliably the quality of the transport map.
+Hence we conclude that for DA, the best mapping for label transfer is not close to an optimal transport map.
 We remark that this conclusion is similar to the results of \citet{korotin2021neural} and \citet{stanczuk2021wasserstein} who observed that the transport models which performed best for various ML tasks were not the ones that recover the sharpest OT maps.